kubernetes-csi/csi-driver-smb/README.md

 ```
 --feature-gates=CSIPersistentVolume=true,MountPropagation=true,VolumeSnapshotDataSource=true,KubeletPluginsWatcher=true,CSINodeInfo=true,CSIDriverRegistry=true
 ```
-CSIPersistentVolume is enabled by default in v1.10.
-MountPropagation is enabled by default in v1.10.
-VolumeSnapshotDataSource is a new alpha feature in v1.12.
-KubeletPluginsWatcher is enabled by default in v1.12.
-CSINodeInfo and CSIDriverRegistry are new alpha features in v1.12.
+`VolumeSnapshotDataSource` is a new alpha feature in v1.12. `KubeletPluginsWatcher` is enabled by default in v1.12. `CSINodeInfo` and `CSIDriverRegistry` are new alpha features in v1.12.

- - An [Cloud provider config file](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md) should already exist on all agent nodes
- > usually it's `/etc/kubernetes/azure.json` deployed by AKS or acs-engine, and supports both `service principal` and `msi`
+ - The driver initialization depends on a [Cloud provider config file](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md), usually it's `/etc/kubernetes/azure.json` on all k8s nodes deployed by AKS or aks-engine, here is an [azure.json example](./deploy/example/azure.json)

 ### Install azurefile CSI driver on a kubernetes cluster
 Please refer to [install azurefile csi driver](https://github.com/andyzhangx/azurefile-csi-driver/blob/master/docs/install-azurefile-csi-driver.md)